spangen87/memory-game/README.md

 #### Game Area
 - The game area where all the cards are.
 - Below the cards there is a count for attempts, and how many seconds that have passed.
-- Two buttons at the bottom, the first for going back to the menu, and the second for starting an new game.
+- Two buttons at the bottom, the first for going back to the menu, and the second for starting a new game.

 ![Game Area](assets/readme-images/game-area.jpg)